nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 ### Security principles
 *Defence-in-depth*: build multiple layers of the system, if one machanism fails, other steps up immediately
 - Firewalls
-- instusion detection and protection systems
+- intuision detection and protection systems
 - network segmentation
 - anti-virus, least privilege
 - strong passwords